2024-2025 Policy Library

 • Someone from or in the work or educational setting, including an employee, agent, or other person authorized by CMC to provide an aid, benefit, or service under a CMC education program or activity,

-• Who explicitly or implicitly conditions the provision of aid, benefit, or service of CMC in an education program or activity on an individual’s participation in unwelcome sexual conduct,
+• Who explicitly or implicitly conditions the provision of such aid, benefit, or service of CMC in an education program or activity on an individual’s participation in unwelcome sexual conduct,

 • Which includes but is not limited to, unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, including under any of the following conditions: